128technology/docs/docs/intro_installation_quickstart_aws.md

 - Where do you want to deploy it?
   - Select the VPC in the region.
   - Select the public, private, and management subnets within the VPC.

-For conductor managed deployments:
 - Which Session Smart Conductor is going to manage it?
   - Provide the IP address of the primary node of Conductor in the "Conductor Primary Control IP" field.
 If the Conductor is highly available, provide the IP address of the secondary conductor node in the "Conductor Secondary Control IP" field.
 Please check the public IP address assigned to the Conductor deployed in the previous section.

-For MIST managed deployments:
-- Which MIST org is going to manage it?
-  Provide the [registration code](wan_onboarding_whitebox.md#manual-adoption) for the MIST org.

 - Who is going to be the administrator?
   - Select the IAM user key.
 8. Click the "Next" button.